sgharms/de-umbris-idearum/_posts/2013-08-12-de-umbris-idearum-38.markdown

   * versatur: versō; circumscribes: "it [opus] is turned about"
   * nobilitate subjecti:  with (versatur takes abl.) with the highest of subject
+  * discrīmen, discriminis, n: distinction, difference, battle
-  * innitur: innitī: to support: "is a support to him with a remarkableness of its creation"
+  * innitur: innitī, deponent: to support: "is a support to him with a remarkableness of its creation"
+  * largior, largīrī, largītus sum (deponent)

       Let no one therefore doubt
       why (IQ)